dark-side/sports-hub/sports_hub_portal/web_application_features/home_page/user_stories/configuration_of_breakdown_block/README.md

 When I click <b>Add one more breakdown</b>
 Then I see the form is added in the <b>Breakdown</b> section:
   - <b>Category</b> contains a list of all sports categories, first category from the list is selected by default, is required
-  - <b>Conference</b> contains a list of all conferences, nothing is selected by default
+  - <b>Subcategory</b> contains a list of all subcategories, nothing is selected by default
   - <b>Team</b> contains a list of all teams, nothing is selected by default
   - The <b>Delete</b> button
   - The <b>Add one more breakdown</b> button

 When I change the default category
-Then I see the <b>Conference</b> drop-down list is updated with conferences according to the selected category And I see the <b>Team</b> drop-down list is updated with teams according to the selected category
+Then I see the <b>Subcategory</b> drop-down list is updated with subcategories according to the selected category And I see the <b>Team</b> drop-down list is updated with teams according to the selected category

-When I select <b>Conference</b>
+When I select <b>Subcategory</b>
-Then I see the <b>Team</b> drop-down list is updated with teams according to the selected conference
+Then I see the <b>Team</b> drop-down list is updated with teams according to the selected subcategory

 When I click <b>Delete</b>
 Then the confirmation pop-up window appears